leolmi/install-here/README.md

 $ install-here
 ```

-Similar to basic [yeoman](http://yeoman.io/) but considering the npm packages as templates!
+Similar to a basic [yeoman](http://yeoman.io/) but considering the npm packages as templates!

 ## Options
 Options can be defined using file